jaytee599/BookContact/README.md

 # BookContact System
+A web application for managing both a bookstore and contacts.
+It involves creating, listing, editing, and deleting authors/books/rentals & contacts.
+Below are the key components and features observed:
 The first part of our BookContact system.
 This features the use of Code-First Migrations to create our database, and WebAPI and LINQ to perform CRUD operations.

 # Running this project